AlexRiina/anki_cousins/README.md

 Anki plugin to bury related cards even if they're not siblings.
 Configure rules so you can suppress similar cards from different notes.
+These rules can are also used in identifying duplicate cards in the card browser.

 # Configuring Rules